Karbuuno/Work-Day-Scheduler/README.md

 ## work day scheduler

 This is a fantastic work day scheduler that you can save your daily plan.
-Your information has been saved in the browser.
+Your information will be saved in the localStorage.

 [deployed link](https://karbuuno.github.io/Work-Day-Scheduler/)
 [github link](https://github.com/Karbuuno/Work-Day-Scheduler/)